 It gets even tighter when there are artificial light sources in the scenery.
 Then you also need to aim to strike the perfect balance of light from all the different sources.
 Or at least get as close to this perfect blend as possible.

 For example, during an evening session, if you take your picture too early, the sky will be too bright and overwhelming in the scene.
 Besides, some of the artificial light sources may be still off.
-You might want to start the session by shooting frames without the sky in them, to avoid excessive contrast.
+You might want to start by shooting frames without the sky in them, to avoid excessive contrast.

-If you try and take your pictures too late, the sky will be too dark.
+If you try to take your pictures too late, the sky will be already too dark.
 Even if it’s not deep night yet, the contrasts will be too strong for the camera to handle.
 Not only will the light sources come out “blown” on the exposure, but so will some of the surfaces lit by them.